weigert/territory/README.md

 If the world name doesn't exist, it will generate a world.
 If it does, it will load the world.
 Tested on Ubuntu 18

 ### Controls
+Mouse and Keyboard Inputs:

 	- Change Camera Position: WASD
 	- Move Camera Up / Down: Space / LShift
 	- Change View Angle: Scroll Left / Right
 	- Zoom: Scroll Up / Down
-	- Manipulate the Simulation through the control panel

 ### Panel
+In-simulation control panel allows for manipulating the simulation:

-	- Simulation: Control the Simulation Speed
+	- Tab: Simulation: Control the Simulation Speed
-	- Population
+	- Tab: Population
 		- Observe individual bots
 			- Follow Bots
 			- Check their Task Queue
 			- Check the Memory
 		- Interrupt Bots
 		- Kill Bots
-	- View
+	- Tab: View
 		- Change to perspective projection
 		- FPS Counter
 		- Change Skybox Color